Acidknight/CLI_D-D_Class_Creator/README.md

 Contributor's Guide: The Makeup API for their very useful database.
 Database can be found here:http://makeup-api.herokuapp.com

-To start enter ruby bin/run into your terminal!
+To start enter ruby bin/run into your terminal.